MicrosoftDocs/azure-stack-docs/AKS-Hybrid/connect-to-arc.md

 AKS supports industry-standard SSL to secure data in transit.
 Also, data is stored encrypted at rest in an Azure Cosmos DB database to ensure data confidentiality.

 The following steps describe how to connect AKS clusters to Azure Arc in AKS enabled by Arc.
-You can skip these steps if you've already connected your Kubernetes cluster to Azure Arc using Windows Admin Center.
+You can skip these steps if you already connected your Kubernetes cluster to Azure Arc using Windows Admin Center.

 ## Before you begin